nestauk/dsp_interview_transcripts/dsp_interview_transcripts/pipeline/README.md

 # Set up

-* Make sure your raw data contains the following columns: ...

 * Create a new directory in the S3 bucket `dsp-qualfml` with a short name for your project.
 Record this name as `project` in the config.

 * Upload your raw data to `s3://dsp-qualfml/<your-project>/raw/`.